 - Set the graphic overlays surface placement, if you prefer a surface placement other than the default DRAPED

 - Add the graphics overlay to the scene view's graphic overlays

 Any graphic you add to a scene view must be constructed from a geometry with a spatial reference.

 For additional details on adding graphic overlays to a map or scene, see Add graphic overlays to your app.
 For details on adding graphics to a graphics overlay, see Add graphics and text to graphics overlays.

 Surface placement modes

-For both feature layers and graphics overlays, you can specify a surface placement mode or use the default mode of DRAPED.
+For both feature layers and graphics overlays, you can specify a surface placement mode.
 These modes control how the z-value of your geometry is used when features and graphics are drawn.

 - ABSOLUTE—Features and graphics are drawn at a height using the z-value referenced from above the globe skin (sea level).

 - RELATIVE—Features and graphics are drawn at a height using the z-value referenced from above the surface layer.

 - RELATIVE_TO_SCENE—Placement is relative to objects in the scene, such as an elevation surface, buildings in a scene layer, integrated mesh layers, and extruded polygons.
 Some objects do not affect relative to scene placement, such as extruded points or lines, KML layers, or model symbols.
 Some combinations may not work for relative to scene placement, such as polygons placed relative to an integrated mesh layer.